Opal: Multimodal Image Generation for News Illustration: Formative Study

 \subsubsection{Understanding How News Illustrations Combine Subjects and Styles}

+Early on, we found that text-to-image models were not nuanced enough to simply take in a news headline and output a high-quality cover image.
+Text prompts had to contain more visual language, which was why part of our process was to let illustrators explore prompts grounded in concrete, highly visual subject and style information.

-We also learned that in news illustration, illustrators tended to stick with their own style by virtue of their expertise.
+We learned that illustrators were approaching style differently when they used text-to-image AI.
+Traditionally, illustrators tended to stick with their own style by virtue of their expertise.
 However, illustrators explored more broadly across styles when they produced text-to-image generations.
-As a group, we gradually found that there were a certain set of styles that worked better for news and that these sets of styles tended to connect with the subject on two dimensions: keywords and tones.
-For example, "glitch art" was a style of art that worked well for many articles where computers, Internet, and the digital age were relevant---connecting on keywords.
-On the other hand, we found that artistic styles were often effective at conveying an emotion across the composition---connecting on tone.
-For example, action painting as an art style created a sense of dynamic movement, positive energy, and excitement that paired well with news articles describing family fights during Thanksgiving dinners, which we can see in the generation of "food fight in the style of action painting" in Figure \ref{fig:designpatterns}.
-On the other hand, other styles such as Impressionism captured abstract qualities such as happiness, wonder and a sense of tranquility.
-However, we also learned that prompting the text-to-image models with words that were too abstract made it difficult for the model to find purchase in an recognizable subject.
-To remedy this we would expand abstract concepts into symbols for those concepts; for example, we expanded "happiness" to "sun", "beachballs", and "emojis".
-We later began to refer to concept as finding icons to connect keywords, and continued to use this approach, particularly for tone words.
+As a group, we gradually found that certain styles worked better than others for news.
+These styles tended to connect with the subject on two dimensions: on concrete subject matter like keywords and global characteristics like author tone.
+For example, "glitch art" was a style of art that worked well for articles with subjects related to computers, Internet, and the digital age---connecting on keywords.
+On the other hand, we found that certain artistic styles were more effective at conveying an emotion more globally across the composition---connecting on tone.
+For example, "action painting" as an art style created a sense of dynamic movement, positive energy, and excitement that paired well with news articles describing family fights during Thanksgiving dinners, which we can see in the generation of "food fight in the style of action painting" in Figure \ref{fig:designpatterns}.
+On the other hand, other styles such as Impressionism captured abstract qualities such as happiness, wonder, and tranquility.
+However, we also learned that prompting text-to-image models with words that were too abstract made it difficult for the model to find purchase in an recognizable subject.
+To remedy this, we often looked for symbols to represent abstract concepts; for example, we expanded "happiness" to "sun", "beachballs", and "emojis".
+We used this approach particularly for tone words that tended to be more abstract.